National Museum of the Royal Navy, Hartlepool: History

 It opened to the public in July 1994.
 Before April 2005 it was known as Hartlepool Historic Quay.
-The museum was built by Teesside Development Corporation as part of the economic regeneration of old industrial sites of Cleveland, on the derelict docks that were formally used for industries such as shipbuilding and as timber yards etc.
+The museum was built by Teesside Development Corporation as part of the economic regeneration of old industrial sites of Cleveland, on the derelict docks that were formerly used for industries such as shipbuilding and as timber yards etc.

 Between 2005 and 2016 it was known as Hartlepool's Maritime Experience.
 In June 2016 operation of the site was taken over from the local council by the National Museum of the Royal Navy, and it was rebranded as NMRN Hartlepool.

 The PS Wingfield Castle, preserved at the Museum of Hartlepool is a floating exhibit and cafe.
 There are hundreds of other exhibits in the museum charting the history of the town from prehistoric times right up to the present day.
 One of the most popular features is the description of the Hartlepool monkey legend.
 Others include a full size coble boat, a lighthouse, a shell from the Bombardment of Hartlepool and many ships' models and engine displays.

 The site saw improvements in 2006/2007 including a renewed Fighting Ships which is an audio/visual tour of a warship.
 There is now a new character which is Jim Henshaw, a young powder monkey. include an HMS Trincomalee Exhibition, Viewing Balcony overlooking HMS Trincomalee, upgrading and re-design of the Maritime Adventure Centre and the restoration of PS Wingfield Castle.